By Nabilah Amri Badzlina & Rintan Tiffani Angela

 The Positive Sides

-Indeed, this could be a good sign, considering the report by Bappenas that congestion in Jakarta is affecting the Indonesian economy.
-Reportedly, there was a total of 5 billion dollars in losses that were only caused by traffic jams in Jakarta because it hindered the very slow mobility process.
+Indeed, this could be a good sign considering the report by Bappenas that congestion in Jakarta is affecting the Indonesian economy.
+Reportedly, there was a total of 5 billion dollars in losses that were caused by traffic jams alone in Jakarta because it hindered the very slow mobility process.